 We have entered into multiple convertible note purchase agreements with Biomedical Sciences Investment Fund Pte.
-Ltd., or BMSIF, an investment arm of EDB, pursuant to which we issued convertible notes and received proceeds in the amount of \$20.0 million through March 29, 2008.
-As of March 29, 2008, the outstanding principal and accrued interest balance of our convertible note purchase agreements with BMSIF was \$5.2 million, net of unamortized debt discounts of \$0.4 million, all of which was converted into shares of our Series E preferred stock in April 2008.
+Ltd., or BMSIF, pursuant to which we issued convertible notes and received proceeds in the amount of \$20.0 million through March 29, 2008.
+BMSIF is wholly-owned by EDB Investments Pte.
+Ltd., whose parent entity is EDB.
+Ultimately, each of these entities is controlled by the government of Singapore.
+As of March 29, 2008, the outstanding principal and accrued interest balance of our convertible note purchase agreements with BMSIF was \$5.2 million, net of unamortized debt discounts of \$0.2 million, all of which was converted into shares of our Series E preferred stock in April 2008.